 Each lot owner is expected to maintain and preserve his or her lot so that it is clean, orderly and attractive (Article IX, Section 13).
 Article V lists certain changes that are considered out of harmony with the Countryhouse design and which the Architecture Committee cannot approve.
 Among these are artificial plants, awnings, clothes lines, dog houses, flag poles, outdoor storage structures, sports equipment (including but not limited to basketball backboards), temporary structures, or porches or other enlargements to the structure other than decks of a reasonable size.
-However, if a homeowner wishes to have a retractable awning professionally installed over a deck, application must be made to the Architecture Committee Committee as to location and any screening.
+However, if a homeowner wishes to have a retractable awning professionally installed over a deck, application must be made to the Architecture Committee.
+Satellite antennas are allowed, subject to the approval of the Architecture Committee as to location and any screening.
 When no longer in use or the property is sold, they must be removed at owner's expense.